 Additionally, you could use the Features to Benefits template.
 It’s invaluable for shifting the focus from what potential customers will get to the more important topic—why they should want what you’re offering and what they’ll gain from investing in it.

-And while these templates are simple enough to use, you can also take advantage of Jasper Bootcamp.
+And while these templates are simple enough to use, you can also take advantage of Jasper Jumpstart.
 It covers everything from how to use templates and documents to how Jasper thinks.
 This training can help you get the most out of Jasper in the least time possible and that’s a major advantage, especially if you’re writing a long-form sales page.

 Once you have a draft done, it’s on to editing.
 Don’t just make sure that the copy is well-written.
 Double-check that it thoroughly covers all key points including the benefits of your offer in words your potential customers generally use and can understand.
 Once you’re satisfied with it, you may also want others to review it before publishing.
 But who?